CeNCOOS/OBIS_workshop_2024_IFCB/README.md

 Sponsored by NOAA PCMHAB20 project “Harmful Algal Bloom Community Technology Accelerator”

 ## Background
-This is a repository for OBIS 2024 Workshop.
-The plan is to take work done by Axiom and Ian Brunjes from previous workshops and create a full workflow to an OBIS ready output.
+This is a repository for CeNCOOS at the 2024 OBIS IOOS Marine Biological Data Mobilization Workshop.
+The plan is to take work done by Axiom and Ian Brunjes (SCCOOS) from previous workshops and create a full workflow to an OBIS-ENV-Data ready output.
-Code has already been created to generate Event and Occurance tables.
-The plan is to supplement these with the EMoF table following best practices.
+Code has already been created to generate Event and Occurrence tables.
+The plan is to supplement these with the EMoF table following best practices (http://dx.doi.org/10.25607/OBP-1955).
 Pre-workshop coding is being done to translate Ian's magnificent work from R to Python.

 ## How to Run